ColeLab/DirectedActflow_release/README.md

 Importantly, we provide a Python based wrapper to run the version of the PC algorithm used in this paper ([PCalgWrapper.py](https://github.com/ColeLab/DirectedActflow_release/blob/main/PCalgWrapper.py)), where we remove some orientation rules that assume no-cycles in the true connectivity.
 This accounts for the knowledge that brain networks contain cyclic patterns.
 In practice, we prefer to leave connections unoriented (that may or may not be a cycle) instead of incorrectly inferring the abscence of a cycle.
 Full description and pseudocode of the PC algorithm are in [Sanchez-Romero et al.](https://doi.org/10.1016/j.neuroimage.2023.120300).

 ## Pseudo-simulations data and results ##
-We include a Python Jupyter notebook to reproduce pseudo-simulations data and results: [simulations_results_release.ipynb](https://github.com/ColeLab/DirectedActflow_release/blob/main/simulations_results_release.ipynb)
+We include a Python Jupyter notebook to reproduce pseudo-simulations analysis and results: [simulations_results_release.ipynb](https://github.com/ColeLab/DirectedActflow_release/blob/main/simulations_results_release.ipynb)

 <!---<img src="aux_figs/FigureR1_v04.png"  width="601" height="324">--->
 ![Alt text](aux_figs/FigureR1_v04.png?raw=true)